pokam1988/sretodo/memory-bank/progress.md

    - Updated NOTES.txt with useful information after installation
    - Updated memory bank documentation to reflect the changes

+4. GitHub Actions Workflow Improvements:
+   - Created a CI/CD workflow for building and deploying to OpenShift
+   - Added "deploy-only" option to deploy existing images without rebuilding
+   - Implemented conditional builds based on file changes
+   - Added OpenShift login and Helm deployment/uninstallation steps

+### Issues Identified:

+1. Frontend in OpenShift displays static HTML page (from ConfigMap) instead of Angular app
+   - Solution: Remove frontend ConfigMap mount from frontend-deployment.yaml
+   - Use the Angular frontend image directly without overriding content
+   - Deploy using the "deploy-only" option in GitHub Actions workflow

 ### Next steps for OpenShift deployment:

-1. Test the Helm chart deployment on an OpenShift cluster
-2. Enable and configure the backend services
-3. Configure the observability stack components
+1. Fix the frontend issue by deploying without the static ConfigMap
+2. Fine-tune resource limits and requests for better performance
+3. Create/adjust Grafana dashboards for monitoring in OpenShift
-4. Implement network policies for better security
+4. Implement network policies for better security (optional)
-5. Create dedicated ServiceAccounts with appropriate permissions
+5. Create dedicated ServiceAccounts with appropriate permissions (optional)